Wriveted/wriveted-api/README.md

 ## Running locally

-Can use `docker-compose` to bring up an API and postgresql database locally.
+You can use `docker-compose` to bring up an API and postgresql database locally.
-You can also run your own database, or proxy to a cloud SQL instance.
+You can also run your own database, or proxy to a Cloud SQL instance.

 Note, you will have to manually apply the migrations.